DETAILED ACTION

 Step 2A, Prong 2

-The above-identified abstract idea in each of independent Claim 1 (and its dependent Claims 2-13) is not integrated into a practical application under 2019 PEG because the additional elements (identified above in independent Claim 1), either alone or in combination, generally link the use of the above-identified abstract idea to a particular technological environment or field of use.
-More specifically, the additional elements of: “plurality of electrodes”, “sensor”, “memory”, “processor” in independent Claim 1; “display”, “visual interface” in dependent Claim 12; and “voice interface” in dependent Claim 13 are generically recited elements in independent Claim 1 (and its dependent claims) which do not improve the functioning of a computer, or any other technology or technical field.
+The above-identified abstract idea in each of independent Claim 1 (and its dependent Claims 2-13) is not integrated into a practical application under 2019 PEG because the additional elements, either alone or in combination, generally link the use of the above-identified abstract idea to a particular technological environment or field of use.
+More specifically, the additional elements of: “plurality of electrodes”, “sensor”, “memory, comprising one or more storage media”, “one or more processors” in independent Claim 1; “display”, “visual interface” in dependent Claim 12; and “voice interface” in dependent Claim 13 are generically recited elements in independent Claim 1 (and its dependent claims) which do not improve the functioning of a computer, or any other technology or technical field or categorized as data-gathering elements.
 Nor do these above-identified additional elements serve to apply the above-identified abstract idea with, or by use of, a particular machine, effect a transformation or apply or use the above-identified abstract idea in some other meaningful way beyond generally linking the use thereof to a particular technological environment, such that the claim as a whole is more than a drafting effort designed to monopolize the exception.
 Furthermore, the above-identified additional elements do not add a meaningful limitation to the abstract idea because they amount to simply implementing the abstract idea on a computer.
 For at least these reasons, the abstract idea identified above in independent Claim 1 (and its dependent claims) is not integrated into a practical application under 2019 PEG.

 Accordingly, independent Claim 1 (and its dependent claims) are each directed to an abstract idea under 2019 PEG.